-As one of the favorite social tools, Snapchat had nearly 191 million daily active users in the first quarter of 2019.
+As one of the favorite social tools, Snapchat had 191 million daily active users.
 With so many users it’s no wonder that cyber criminals would like to gain access to your Snapchat account.

 Several cyber attacks have already been successful

 By the end of 2013, a group of hackers published a database including usernames and phone numbers of about 4.6 million users.